jonathan-scholbach/jargon/README.md

 If you do not provide the path to your vocabulary, `vocabulary.csv` will be used as a default.

-To finish your exercise, just type `"x"` instead of an answer.
+To finish your exercise, just type `"x"` when prompted for the vocabulary answer.
 This will quit the program and save your learning progress.
-If you cancel the program in other ways, your progress will not be stored.
+If you quit the program in a different way, your progress will not be stored.

 # Missing Features

-__jargon__ is minimalistic, it is wirtten just to provide an easy way to exercise on custom vocabulary.
+__jargon__ is minimalistic, it is written just to provide an easy way to exercise on custom vocabulary.
 Hence there are some functionalities you might miss:

 ## Multiple Users